Updated: Apr 1

 Where did Bram Stoker write Dracula?
 A pictorial tour of the locations that inspired his novel and places where he set scenes.

-Isolated and windswept, Slains Castle stands on the headland above Cruden Bay and Stoker was a guest there, following in the literary footsteps of Johnson and Boswell who stayed at the castle in 1773.
+Isolated and windswept, the ruins of Slains Castle stand on the headland above Cruden Bay and Stoker was a guest there, following in the literary footsteps of Johnson and Boswell who stayed at the castle in 1773.

-Stoker's 1890 stay was the first of many to research and write his book.
-Three ladies from Hertford were fellow guests at Mrs. Veazey's - Isabel and Marjorie Smith and their friend Miss Stokes - and many claim Stoker based the characters of Lucy, Mina, and Lucy's mother Mrs Westenra on them.
-In the novel, these three characters also stay on the Crescent and Lucy’s bedroom is visited by a huge bat.
+Stoker's 1890 stay was the first of many there to research and write his book.
+Three ladies from Hertford were fellow guests at Mrs. Veazey's - Isabel and Marjorie Smith and their friend Miss Stokes - and many claim Stoker based the characters of Lucy, Mina, and Lucy's mother Mrs Westenra on these women.
+In the novel, these three characters also stay on the Crescent and Lucy’s bedroom window is visited by a huge bat.